-Those enrolled in fall 2018 who were awarded a Pell Grant at any time during the 2017-2018 academic year.
-This is one year behind the current FY because financial aid for the most recent FY will not be disseminated until December 2019.
+Those enrolled in fall 2019 who were awarded a Pell Grant at any time during the 2019–2020 academic year. (*FY20 is the last reported data set to IPEDS.
+Financial aid for the most recent FY (2020–2021) will not be reported to IPEDS until January 2022).

 Pell Grants Awarded

-The following HEOA items are not applicable to Excelsior College:
+The following HEOA items are not applicable to Excelsior University:

 - Campus Housing

-- Entrance Exams – Excelsior College does not require SAT or ACT scores.
+- Entrance Exams – Excelsior University does not require SAT or ACT scores.

 - Fire Safety Report